The factory doesn't need

 01 APPROACH

-Trade: scale of service for production-line fragility
+Trade: centralized scalability for production-line fragility

 02 APPROACH